As winter, cold, and snow approach, it’s natural to want to cuddle up by the fire.

 A Cure for the Common Flue

-Even if your firebox is kosher, there may be issues further up the structure.
+Even if your firebox is safe and clean, there may be issues further up the structure.

 Unless you can walk into your fireplace, our inspectors always get on their hands and knees and shine a light up into the chimney.
 And sometimes, we find issues with the flue.

 If you discover a flue liner with gaps or cracks or deterioration, it’s a fire hazard.
 Hire an expert for an evaluation and to make repairs, as required.